sbm-it/WebTeam/statusReports.md

 ## Status Reports
-Template to be completed weekly be every team member.
+Template to be completed weekly by every team member.

 ### Blank Status Report